todogroup/opencodeofconduct/index.md

 layout: default
 ---

-<p id="intro">The purpose of creating this effort was to promote more open source organizations and projects to adopt code of conducts.
-Through our experiences at the <a href="http://todogroup.org">TODO Group</a>, we strongly believe that code of conducts help set the ground rules for participation in communities and more importantly, help build a culture of respect.
-We hope by <a href="https://github.com/todogroup/opencodeofconduct">sharing this with you</a> will enable you to easily establish a code of conduct for your respective open source community.
+<p id="intro">Through our experiences at the <a href="http://todogroup.org">TODO Group</a>, we strongly believe that a code of conduct helps set the ground rules for participation in communities and helps build a culture of respect.
+We hope <a href="https://github.com/todogroup/opencodeofconduct">sharing this with you</a> will enable you to easily establish a code of conduct for your respective open source community.
 The following is a code of conduct template.
 To generate your own code of conduct, change the values of COMMUNITY, CONTACT from their original values as given here, and substitute your own.</p>

 ## Open Code of Conduct v1.0